moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_api/index.md

 1. **Navigate to the Access Options Tab**

-    In the Data Product Hub, go to the 'Access Options' tab, where you'll find the REST API endpoint for Product 360 Data Product.
+    In the Data Product Hub, go to the 'Access Options' tab, where you'll find the REST API endpoint for Product Affinity Data Product.

     ![api_access.png](/learn/dp_consumer_learn_track/integrate_api/api_access.png)